weniv/En_pythonbest20/src/pages/question2.md

 ![Colleagues who received the stones](./2_2.webp)

-The colleagues who received the stones headed back to their respective villages.
+The colleagues with each stone headed back to their respective villages.
 They exchanged letters with Licat, who has returned to the cat village, using a cipher.
 Among various cipher texts, the final revolutionary date can be deciphered by the `month` and `day`.
 Please prepare for the expedition by finding out the date of the revolution in the letter according to the following rules:

 - The content of the letter is given as a string.
 - The date of the revolution is determined by the number which is the sum of the values after r, e, and v in the string.
 The digit in the tens place is considered the `month` and the digit in the ones place is considered the `day`.